 In 2008 Rick was named a Fellow of INSOL International, a worldwide federation of national associations for accountants and lawyers who specialize in turnaround and insolvency.
 This award is in recognition of Rick’s experience and skill in cross-border insolvency matters.
 A Fellow must have successfully completed INSOL International’s Global Insolvency Practice Course, an LL.M.-level program that teaches participants the underlying principles, statutes, regulatory frameworks and insolvency restructuring regimes in countries around the globe.
 Graduates are skilled in the tools needed for recognition of insolvency proceedings in multiple jurisdictions, including the UNCITRAL Model Law on Cross-Border Insolvency, the European Community Regulation on Insolvency Proceedings and Chapter 15 of the United States Bankruptcy Code.

-Rick was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Rick was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
 Rick has been listed in Best Lawyers since 2016.

 Rick has been designated a “Recognized Practitioner” in the legal community in Chambers USA: America’s Leading Lawyers for Business 2019 for Bankruptcy/Restructuring (Massachusetts).